taiidani/terraform-provider-jenkins/docs/index.md

 ---
-title: {{site.title}}
+title: "Home"
 description: |-
-  The Amazon Web Services (AWS) provider is used to interact with the many resources supported by AWS.
+  The Jenkins provider is used to interact with the Jenkins API.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

 The Jenkins provider is used to interact with the Jenkins API.
 The provider needs to be configured with the proper credentials before it can be used.